hmoonGAN/GAN_proj/README.md

-# Synthetic datasets generated using ACGAN model
+# Synthetic datasets generated using ACGAN

-This repository contains synthetic datasets generated from ACGAN model which were used for data augmentation during the study experiment.
+This repository contains synthetic datasets generated from ACGAN which were used for data augmentation during the study experiment.

 download link: https://drive.google.com/file/d/19uK7L7sZcgbfJvn76KPUNqzmY35UQ8sb/view?usp=sharing